Crime in Colombia: Medellín

 Medellín was once known as the most violent city in the world, a result of an urban war set off by the drug cartels at the end of the 1980s.
-As the home of the Medellín Cartel funded by Pablo Escobar, the city was victim of the terror caused by the war between the organization headed by Escobar, and competing organizations such as "El Cartel del Valle".
+As the home of the Medellín Cartel funded by Pablo Escobar, the city was victim of the terror caused by the war between the cartel, and competing organizations such as "El Cartel del Valle".
 However, after the death of Escobar, crime rates in the city began to decrease.

 Throughout the rest of the 1990s crime rates remained relatively high, although gradually declining from the worst years.
 In October 2002, President Álvaro Uribe ordered the military to carry out "Operation Orion," whose objective was to disband the urban militias of the FARC and the AUC.
 Between 2003 and 2006 the demobilization of the remaining urban militias of the AUC was completed, with more than 3,000 armed men giving up their weapons.

-Nonetheless, after the disbanding of the main paramilitary groups, many members of such organizations have been known to have reorganized into criminal bands known commonly as Aguilas Negras.
-These groups have gained notoriety in Medellín for calling upon curfews for the underage population, and have been known to distribute fliers announcing the social cleansing of prostitutes, drug addicts, and alcoholics.
-The extradition of paramilitary leader Don Berna appears to have sparked a crime wave with a sharp increase in killings.
+After the disbanding of the main paramilitary groups, many members of such organizations have been known to have reorganized into criminal bands known commonly as Aguilas Negras.
+These groups have gained notoriety in Medellín for calling upon curfews for the underage population, and been known to distribute fliers announcing the social cleansing of prostitutes, drug addicts, and alcoholics.
+The extradition of paramilitary leader Don Berna sparked a crime wave with a sharp increase in killings.

 There were 33% more murders in 2008 than 2007, with an increase from 654 to 871 violent deaths.
 This increased further by over 200% in 2009 to 2,899 violent deaths, or about 110 deaths per 100,000 people, 2.5 times the average homicide rate in Colombia and 20 times the average homicide rate in the United States for that same year.
 An average of 9 people were killed every day in 2009.
-There is a significant disparity in crime rates by neighborhoods, with virtually no homicides in El Poblado to areas with open gunfights in the outskirts.
+There is a disparity in crime rates by neighborhoods, with virtually no homicides in El Poblado to areas with open gunfights in the outskirts.
 Generally, crime rates increase the further the neighborhood is from the center.